-Several sections concerning disciplinary cases make specific reference to The Policy for Dealing with Sexual Abuse and Sexual Harassment, as follows.
+Several sections concerning disciplinary cases make specific reference to the Policy for Dealing with Sexual Abuse and Sexual Harassment, as follows.

 349. If an alleged offence has not been addressed within three years it should not be revived with a judicial process, unless it is of a serious nature.
-Complaints falling within the "Policy of

-The Presbyterian Church in Canada on Sexual Abuse and Sexual Harassment (the SASH Policy)" shall be considered to be of a serious nature and dealt with according to that policy regardless of when the alleged offence occurred.
+Complaints falling within the "Policy for Dealing with Sexual Abuse and Sexual Harassment (the SASH Policy)" shall be considered to be of a serious nature and dealt with according to that policy regardless of when the alleged offence occurred.